 In the limit $A \to I$ this becomes the Bakamjian-Thomas result.
-In figure's 1 and 2 we plot the difference $(F{tb} - F{bt})/F{tp}$ as a function of q = P' - P and p{12} .
+In figure's 1 and 2 we plot the difference $(F{tb} - F{bt})/F{tp}$ as a function of Q = P' - P and $p{12}$ , where $P = p{12} + p_3$ .
 We consider frame where the + component of the momentum transfer is zero, which is always possible for spacelike momentum transfers.
-We choose the light front z + t = 0, assume that the momentum transfer q is in the x direction and investigate the dependence on p{12} in the x (parallel) or y (perp) directions.
+We choose the light front z + t = 0, assume that the momentum transfer Q is in the x direction and investigate the dependence on $p{12}$ in the x(parallel) or y (perp) directions.

-The results are shown in figures 1 and 2 and expressed as fractional differences between Bakamjian-Thomas and tensor-product calculations.
-Deviations from zero therefore exhibit the unphysical dependence upon q and p{12} in the Bakamjian-Thomas case.
+The results are shown in figures 1 and 2.
+In both cases the figures exhibit a non-trivial (and unphysical) dependence on $p{12}$ in the Bakamjain-Thomas case.
 However, for this problem, which uses parameters that have scales expected in nuclear physics models with meson-exchange interactions, the size of the corrections needed to restore cluster properties is too small to be measured in laboratory experiments.
 This investigation suggests that it is reasonable to construct light-front quantum mechanical models of few-nucleon systems using only the Bakamjian-Thomas representation of the Poincaré group, without including the corrections due to the Sokolov operators.